In the previous modules, you learned the foundational building blocks of modern AI applications:

 You don't strictly need a library to build an agent—at its core, an agent is a software system that manages memory, tool use, and decision logic around an LLM.
 However, building a robust agent from scratch can be complex and time-consuming.

-Autogen (Microsoft): For building multi-agent and tool-using systems.
+AutoGen (Microsoft): For building multi-agent and tool-using systems with human-in-the-loop support.

 Example (Customer Support Chatbot)